Does your company fear giving power to its employees? Here are some of the benefits of granting them freedom to drive the company.

-As we are well-immersed in the era of the quantifiable employee in which employees can now be measured and improved, human resources departments are looking into platforms that provide people analytics in order to engage their best employees.
+As we are well immersed in the era of the quantifiable employee in which employees can be measured and improved, human resources departments are looking into platforms that provide people analytics to engage their best employees.

-In order for a company to start seeing where their disengagement problems lie, they must look at three things:
+For a company to see where their disengagement problems lie, they must look at three things:

 - Overall employee engagement levels

 - If their employees have the ability to grow within their role